 This aim is not without conflict.
 Three years ago, Snapchat offered to support the work I do as a sociologist, primarily applying social theory to social media.
 In these past three years, the company has also paid for the venue for a conference I co-founded and chair called Theorizing the Web, without asking for any editorial input or control.
 Snapchat is now funding Real Life, and we have editorial independence as well.
 The support means we can focus on writers and writing rather than clicks and shares.
 At the same time, there are inherent complexities attached to being funded by a company in the field of what we’re publishing about, sometimes critically.
 But the content will have to speak for itself.
 We believe in this project, and we’re doing this because we think and care about the things you’ll see discussed on the site: identity, power, privacy, surveillance, relationships, beauty, to name a few.

 I’ll serve as editor-in-chief.
 Rob Horning, Alexandra Molotkow, and Sarah Nicole Prickett are the senior editors, and Soraya King is the managing editor.
 Our backgrounds are largely not tech-oriented, reflecting the editorial philosophy that technology is best discussed as lived.
 I knew Rob Horning from Twitter, and when he and I met — at Zuccotti Park during Occupy Wall Street — he told me about a new site called the New Inquiry, which has been important for me ever since.
 On that site was a piece called “Speaking in Tongues” by Sarah Nicole Prickett, which was about the intimacy of media and epitomizes the writing I expect Real Life will host — writing both brilliant in form and thought.
 I’ve admired Sarah’s ability to bring idea and form together, particularly with the magazine she founded, Adult.
 Alexandra Molotkow, who, as a founding editor of Hazlitt, shares an interest and ability in creating something new and small and experimental.
 She has edited many writers eloquent about the social world in general and has the imagination to envision them as writing about technology specifically.
-Soraya King is our managing editor.
-She is a colleague of Sarah’s at Adult and brings editorial sophistication, an aesthetic sensibility we love, and the skill and dedication without which this site would not have been realized.
+Soraya King is our managing editor; she brings editorial sophistication, an aesthetic sensibility we love, and the skill and dedication without which this site would not have been realized.
 Together, we think the ideal work on Real Life will be work that happened only because this site exists and wouldn’t have happened without it.

 Thank you for reading Real Life.
 You can also find us on Twitter and Facebook and Tumblr.
 And please join us for a launch event in New York City: a movie and a panel.
 We’ll be watching and discussing Videodrome.